awwithro/alex.withrow.dev/src/md/projects/inkle.md

 # Inkle Related

 I found out about [inkle](https://www.inklestudios.com) after playing the wonderful game [80 Days](https://www.inklestudios.com/80days/).
-Inkle open-sourced many pieces of their toolchain that they used for creating the narritive portions of their game.
+Inkle open-sourced many pieces of their toolchain that they used for creating the narrative portions of their game.
 [Ink](https://github.com/inkle/ink) is the scripting language used under the covers.
 I wanted to play around with it but unfortunately (for me) it is written in C#

 ## Ink Grpc Runtime